liris-xr/PLUME/docs/get-started.md

 # Get started

 PLUME can be installed and used on various Unity projects (2D, 3D, XR) and platforms (Windows, Android, iOS).
+The installation process is different depending on the module you want to use, the instructions are detailed below.

+!!! tip
-Once installed, we recommend you to check the [Beginner Tutorial](tutorials/beginner/basics/index.md) to get started with the toolbox.
+    Once installed, we recommend you to check the [Beginner Tutorial](tutorials/beginner/basics/introduction.md) to get started with the toolbox.

 ## Installing PLUME Recorder